billwuqin/list-pagination-rc-markdown/draft-ietf-netconf-list-pagination-rc.md

    the instructions defined in Section 11.4 of {{!RFC8040}}, the below registrations are requested:

-   All the registrations are to use this document (RFC XXXX) for the "Reference" value.
+   All registrations are to use this document (RFC XXXX) for the "Reference" value.

 ~~~~